 Thanks for reading.

-While I am committed to providing theological reflections at no charge, your paid subscription makes my writing possible and helps me reach more people with the gospel of God’s love.
-If you’re not currently a paid supporter, please consider becoming a supporter today.
+While I am committed to providing quality theological reflections at no charge, a paid subscription makes more regular writing possible and helps me reach more people with the gospel of God’s love.